-We classify related work on error detection into five broad categories.
-For brevity, we consider only software techniques, as BLOCKWATCH is software-based.
-Also, we discuss duplication in detail in Section VI, and do not consider it here.
+We classify related work into six broad categories.
+Because we discuss duplication in detail in Section VI, we do not consider it here.

-Control-flow checking: Control-flow Checking (CFC) techniques such as ECCA [21], PECOS [22] and CFCSS [23] check the conformance of the program's control-flow to its static control flow graph.
-However, CFC techniques cannot detect errors that propagate to the control data and lead to a valid but incorrect branch outcome, i.e., control-data errors that result in the branch going the other way than its errorfree behaviour.
-This is the class of errors that BLOCKWATCH detects.
+Control-flow checking: Control-flow Checking (CFC) techniques such as ECCA [23], PECOS [24] and CFCSS [25] check the conformance of the program's control-flow to its static control flow graph.
+However, CFC techniques cannot detect errors that propagate to the control data and lead to a valid but incorrect branch outcome, i.e., control-data errors that result in the branch going the other way than its error-free behavior.
+BLOCKWATCH detects this class of errors.